A case study by Matteo Cavucci

 In this scenario, selecting ideas is an entirely different game.
 When you want to innovate through experiments, it’s not essential to avoid wrong ideas; instead, what is crucial is to quickly and cheaply test as many promising ideas as possible, and to learn which ones will work.

 A simplistic, linear strategy wouldn’t have been so successful in this case.
 Our plan can’t be a set of specifications of what to do and then handed down to developers.
-Instead, we believe that customer-facing teams, which have a stable connection with end users based on constant feedback loops, are the best people to decide how to do something.
+Instead, we believe that customer-facing teams, which have a stable connection with end-users based on constant feedback loops, are the best people to decide how to do something.
 What these teams need is a clear direction, which needs to be shared and discussed focusing on framing the desired outcome.

 As strategists, our primary job is to provide teams with just enough information to balance local autonomy with global product identity.
 In this case, our focus shifted to the problem we aimed to solve and the impact we wanted to observe from the customer perspective, entirely delegating the “how to do it.”

-Let ideas emerge
+Let ideas merge

 However, before we start organizing ideas, it’s necessary to let them appear, discuss them, and start collecting them in a proper form.
 From observing the way business ideas flow through different teams to partners and customers, we can spot much room for improvement.
 For this reason, creating a model of the current implementation allows people to share their thoughts, the issues they’ve been noticing, and the importance of specific insights.

 EventStorming really shines when it’s time to review the current process and discuss possible changes.
 It was our starting point to approach the problem in a systemic, holistic way, and to gather everybody’s understanding of the service from different perspectives.
 Through the flow of the events (known facts occurring in the service domain, captured with orange stickies along a timeline on a very long wall), we explored in detail how developers submit their code, how users discover and install additional features for their setup, how the communication of a new API is handled, and the entire lifecycle of themes and extensions.
-Mapping together with the existing process made easy to spot areas where changes can lead to significant impacts.
+Mapping together with the existing process made it easy to spot areas where changes can lead to significant impacts.

 Orchestrating experiments at scale

 After a brief discussion, the team produced a short statement picturing the future state of their product.
 It became, and still is the leading vision for the new product we were planning, a guiding direction toward which all the work should contribute.
-The Vision articulated how the new product would have to create value for customers and how it would have to change their behaviors.
+The Vision articulated how the new product would have to create value for customers and how it would have to change their behaviours.

 Using a value/confidence matrix, we selected – through a quite challenging conversation – the most promising prospects.
 We noticed that some opportunities were going in the same direction, sharing the same purpose.
 Grouping them gave us the chance to investigate each high-level challenge, framing them as major strategic approaches that will have led from the current situation to the desired state, each one referring to a distinct customer segment and with a specific description of how success looks like.